Acorn Atom Technical Details and Trivia

 Connectors:

-- tape interface which uses the CUTS (Computer Users Tape Standard) interface running at 300 baud - 7-pin round DIN
+- Tape interface which uses the CUTS (Computer Users Tape Standard) interface running at 300 baud - 7-pin round DIN

 - Centronic parallel printer port - 26-pin IDC type male